-There is an action plan included as Appendix 1 to this Policy and an Accessibility Plan included as Appendix 2.
-These will both be reviewed annually.
+There is an Equality objectives action plan included as Appendix 1 to this Policy.
+This is to be reviewed annually.

-Monitoring and Reviewing
+8. Monitoring and Reviewing

 We have a rolling programme for reviewing our school policies.
 When policies are reviewed in future, governors will endeavour to ensure that due regard is given to the promotion of all aspects of equality within each policy.